tolitius/bb8/README.md

 <img src="doc/img/yum-42-42.png">

-Source (i.e. `"from"`) of the payment could be any account, not just the issuer, as long as this account has `YUM`s to send.
-In the example above it was the issuer since it was the only account that had `YUM`s.
-The issuer's public key though should still be used to identify the asset: "this YUM you are getting was signed by me".
+Source (i.e. `"from"`) of the payment could be any account, not just the issuer, as long as this account has YUMs to send.
+The reason it was the issuer in the example above is that it was only account that had YUMs.
+The issuer's public key though should still be used to identify the asset: "this YUM token you are getting was indeed signed by me".

 ## License